To receive additional information about this program and speak with a member of our team, complete the form.

 Students interested in applying to the program may contact the Program Director, Ainat Koren by email: email@example.com for more information.
-Once a decision is made to apply to the program, the first step is to submit a graduate admission application form online.
+Once a decision is made to apply to the program, the first step is to submit an online application.
 The preferred application deadline for Fall Admission is April 1, however we use a rolling application system.
 Applications submitted after this deadline will be considered if space allows.
 There are no spring program admissions at this time.

 Admission requirements include:

 International applicants are encouraged to apply!
 We have educated Ph.D. nurses from Thailand, China and Israel.
 RN applicants who are from outside of the United States, must hold a master's degree in nursing or health-related field and have established professional records in nursing are encouraged to apply.
 The TOEFL or IELTS is required in addition to having grades translated into English by a reputable program.
 An in-person or Skype interview is also required.
 For further requirements, please review the International Applicants website.